-Our managing broker-dealer will receive (a) selling commissions of 6.00% of gross offering proceeds on the sale of A Bonds, and (b) a managing broker-dealer fee of up to 0.95% of the gross proceeds of the offering, and (c) a nonaccountable expense reimbursement of up to 1.00% of gross offering proceeds on the sale of A Bonds.
-In addition, we may pay a wholesaling fee of up to 1.00% of gross proceeds of the offering.
-We are not required to pay the wholesaling fee, but we may agree to pay the wholesaling fee to our managing broker-dealer for sales made by certain selling group members.
-Our managing broker-dealer may reallow all or a portion of selling commissions and the wholesaling fee to selling group members.
-The A R-Bonds will be sold solely to certain purchasers, including those purchasing through a registered investment advisor.
-See "Plan of Distribution - Series A R-Bond Eligibility."
-We will not pay selling commissions on the sale of A R-Bonds; however, we will pay a managing broker-dealer fee and a wholesaling fee, and may pay nonaccountable expense reimbursements of up to 1% on such sales.
-Kevin Kennedy, an officer and member of the board of managers of our Sponsor and Raymond Davis, an officer of our Manager, are registered as associated persons of our managing broker-dealer.
-As a result, they may be paid all or a part of any selling commission resulting from Bonds sold directly by them or through certain selling group members.
-Total underwriting compensation to be received by or paid to participating FINRA member broker-dealers, including commissions, managing broker-dealer fee, and wholesaling fee will not exceed 10% of proceeds raised with the assistance of those participating FINRA member broker-dealers.
+Our managing broker-dealer will receive a managing broker-dealer fee of up to 0.25% of the gross proceeds of the offering.
+In addition, we may pay a wholesaling fee of up to 0.50% on certain sales of the Bonds.
+We are not required to pay the wholesaling fee, but we may agree to pay the wholesaling fee to our managing broker-dealer for sales made by certain selling group members for nonaccountable expense reimbursements and/or sales commissions on sales of the Bonds.
+Our managing broker-dealer may reallow all or a portion of the wholesaling fee to selling group members.
+We will not pay a wholesaling fee on any sales made through a registered investment advisor that is not dually registered with a member of FINRA.
+Kevin Kennedy, an officer and member of the board of managers of our Sponsor, and Raymond Davis, an officer of our Manager, are registered as associated persons of our managing broker-dealer.
+As a result, they may be paid all or a part of any fees resulting from Bonds sold directly by them or through certain selling group members.
+Total underwriting compensation to be received by or paid to participating FINRA member broker-dealers, including a managing broker-dealer fee and wholesaling fee, will not exceed 1.0% of proceeds raised with the assistance of those participating FINRA member broker-dealers.

 Set forth below are tables indicating the estimated compensation and expenses that will be paid in connection with the offering to our managing broker-dealer.
-The tables below do not take into account any sales of A R-Bonds.